Ales Bialiatski: Bibliography

-Private life
+Personal life

 Ales Bialiatski is married to Natallia Pinchuk.
 They met in 1982 when Ales was a student of Francishak Skaryna Homiel State University and Nataliia studied in the pedagogical college in Lojeu.
 The couple married in 1987.
 Ales Bialiatski has a son named Adam.
 He is a practising Roman Catholic.

 During his university years, Bialiatski played bass guitar in a band called Baski.
 He has stated that his two major hobbies now are mushroom hunting and planting flowers.
 He generally speaks the Belarusian language.